Why you should action SMSF succession planning strategies today

 There are a number of support systems that may be available for you to consider.
 Many people choose to add another trustee such as an adult child or close relative who can assist with paperwork and decision-making.
 However, it’s important to consider their capacity and knowledge, as a relative who has little time or financial expertise may not add much value.

 Appointing an enduring power of attorney (POA) may also provide another support system as it allows someone else to make decisions on your behalf.
 This is a very important consideration for all trustees so be sure to understand the capabilities and availability of your POA.
-You may also like to establish relationships with accountants, financial advisors, lawyers and investment specialists, but look for an experienced firm who understands the nuances of SMSF management and the challenges facing older trustees.
+You may also like to establish relationships with accountants, financial advisers, lawyers and investment specialists, but look for an experienced firm who understands the nuances of SMSF management and the challenges facing older trustees.

 Choose an SMSF structure that will support you and your family